 Step 5: Create Key Pages

 Unless it’s designed to be a one-page site, every website should have at least a couple pages, including an about page and a contact page.
-Depending on your site’s purpose, you’ll probably want other pages as well, such as a portfolio or gallery to show off your work.
+We also recommend a blog page to house your news or posts as well.
+But depending on your site’s purpose, you’ll probably want other pages as well, such as a portfolio or gallery to show off your work.
 If you have products to sell, you’d want a store page.
-Keep in mind you may need to install plugins (like Contact Form 7, WooCommerce, etc.) in order to have these types of pages.
-We also recommend a blog page to house your news or posts.
+Keep in mind you may need or want to install plugins in order to add and customize these types of pages.